Liversticks/project-blue/planning.md

+# Done
+- Coordinates for 1-4, 2-2, 2-4, 3-2, 3-4
+- Get from main menu to Campaign
+- Exit, go from Campaign to main menu
+- Set surface fleets for slot 1
+- Clear surface fleet 2
+- Quick Retire for Rare and Common ships
+- Send keyboard events using Win32 API
+- Basic command line interface

 # Tasks (in Bluestacks)
-- Coordinates for 1-4, 2-2, 2-4, 3-2, 3-4, 4-2, Chapter 3 SOS
+- Coordinates for 4-2, Chapter 3 SOS
 - Access SOS missions (for Chapter 3)
-- Get from main menu to Campaign
-- Exit, go from Campaign to main menu
-- Set Fleet 1, 2, 3

 # Tasks (in Python)
-- Send keyboard events using Win32 API
+- Automatically switch to Bluestacks window